Family History Research in Scotland

 Family Search - International Genealogical Index

-The International Genealogical Index (IGI) contains references to most of the content of the Church of Scotland baptism and marriage registers and civil births and marriages 1855 to 1874/5, but it is not complete, and any references found must be double-checked against the original source document, especially if they are ‘submitted’ rather than ‘extracted’.
+The International Genealogical Index (IGI) contains references to most of the content of the Church of Scotland baptism and marriage registers and civil births and marriages 1855 to 1874/5, but it is not complete, and any references found must be double-checked against the original source document, especially if they are ‘community contributed’ rather than ‘community indexed’.
 It is a very useful finding aid, but must not be used as a substitute for looking up the original images.

 Scotland BDM Exchange